honeycombio/beeline-nodejs/README.md

 This package instruments your Express/NodeJS application for use with [Honeycomb](https://honeycomb.io).
 Slice and dice requests by endpoint, status, or even User ID, with zero custom instrumentation required([1](#footnotes)).

-Requires Node 8+ and Express for best results.
+Requires Node 8+.
 Sign up for a [Honeycomb trial](https://ui.honeycomb.io/signup) to obtain a Write Key before starting.

 # Installation (Quick)